-Owner Instance Rule
+Туре Owner Instance Rule

 Owner

-N/A N/A Passing by value. (boolean, byte, short
+Base type N/A N/A Passing by value. (boolean, byte, short

 , char, int, long, double, float)

-Kernel Kernel Passing by reference
+Any Class, Array or Inter- Kernel Kernel Passing by reference

+face

-Kernel Application Kernel specific or forbidden
+Any Class, Array or Inter- Kernel Application Kernel specific or forbidden

+face

-Any Application Clone by copy
+Array of base types Any Application Clone by copy

-Any Application Clone and transfer rules applied again on
+Arrays of references Any Application Clone and transfer rules applied again on

 each element

-Application Application Passing by indirect reference (Proxy cre-
+Shared Interface Application Application Passing by indirect reference (Proxy cre-

 ation)

-Application Application Forbidden
+Any Class, Array or Inter- Application Application Forbidden

-N/A Kernel Kernel Any Any Application OwnerN/AN/AKernelKernelKernelApplicationAnyApplicationAnyApplicationApplicationApplication
+face

-Table 1: Shared Interface Types Transfer Rules --
+Table 1: Shared Interface Types Transfer Rules

-Objects created by an application which class is owned by the Kernel can be transferred to another application if this has been authorized by the Kernel.
-The list of eligible types that can be transferred is Kernel specific, so you have to consult the firmware specification.
-MicroEJ Evaluation Firmware Example of Transfer Types lists Kernel types allowed to be transferred through a shared interface call.
-When an argument transfer is forbidden, the call is abruptly stopped and a java.lang.IllegalAccessError is thrown by MicroEJ Core Engine.
+Objects created by a Sandboxed Application which type is owned by the Kernel can be transferred to another Sandboxed Application provided this has been authorized by the Kernel.
+The list of Kernel types that can be transferred is Kernel specific, so you have to consult your Kernel specification.
+When an argument transfer is forbidden, the call is abruptly stopped and a java.lang.IllegalAccessError is thrown by the Core Engine.